dorothy-ekenga/Global-Superstore-Executive-Dashboard/README.md

 - **Technology is the most profitable category** ($664K profit), while **Furniture is the least efficient** — and the Tables sub-category is the only one that's outright unprofitable, losing $64K overall.
 - **Discounting above 20% destroys profit.** Orders with no discount run a 25% margin; every discount band above 20% is net loss-making, bottoming out at –139% margin on discounts of 60%+.
 - **Consumer segment and Standard Class shipping drive the most value** — Consumer alone outperforms Corporate and Home Office combined, and Standard Class carries the bulk of profitable volume.

+## Week 3: Advanced Analysis & KPIs

+Building on the Week 2 dashboard, Week 3 added deeper time-based, customer, and product-level analysis, plus a formal KPI and DAX measure set.

+**6 Dashboard KPIs:** Total Sales ($12.64M) · Total Profit ($1.47M) · Total Orders (25,035) · Total Customers (1,590) · Profit Margin (11.6%) · Average Sales per Order ($505)

+**Additional findings:**
+- Sales and profit growth are both accelerating year-over-year (sales +26.3%, profit +23.9% in 2014), not just growing in absolute terms.
+- Q4 is a consistent, repeatable seasonal peak across all four years — useful for inventory and staffing planning.
+- 678 of 3,788 products (18%) and 12,544 of 51,290 order lines (24.5%) are loss-making — the profitability issue is systemic discount-governance, not a few bad products.
+- The customer base is well-diversified: the top 10 customers (of 1,590) account for only ~2.7% of total sales.
+- Africa and Central Asia are the clearest growth opportunities — both convert sales to profit efficiently (17.6% and 11.3% margins) despite low volume, making them lower-risk to scale than fixing an underperforming large region.

+See `Advanced_Data_Analysis.docx`, `KPI_DAX_Measures.docx`, and `Business_Insights_Recommendations_Week3.docx` for full detail.

 ## Recommendations